ClarifiedSecurity/catapult/docs/30-how-to-personalize.md

 ## Personal CLI commands

 `personal/autocomplete.yml` - This file is used to add custom autocomplete commands for `ctp` that are specific to the user.
 Refer to the default [autocomplete.yml](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/autocomplete.yml) as an example

+## Personal entrypoint scripts

+`personal/docker-entrypoints` - Contains custom docker-entrypoint scripts that will run inside the container during `make start`.
+Refer to default [entrypoint](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/entrypoints) scripts for examples.
+The scripts are divided into two folders: `first-run` and `every-run`:

+- `first-run` - Contains scripts that will run only once when the container is started for the first time.
+- `every-run` - Contains scripts that will run every time the container is started.
+Useful for an example when setting up the environment variables for each user session.